AhmadBaraWirayudha/Elderly-Assistant/README.md

 **Voice tab not working** → Gemini STT uploads audio to the Files API.
 Make sure your API key has Files API access enabled and your network allows outbound HTTPS.

 **TTS has no sound** → Your browser may block autoplay.
-The audio widget is still shown — press the play button manually.
+The audio widget is still shown press the play button manually.

 **Very slow first startup** → The FAISS index is being built from your KB documents.
 This only happens once; it loads from disk on all future runs.

 ---

-## Hopes for the Next — Roadmap
+## Hopes for the Next: Roadmap

 This prototype solves the core UX problem.
 Here is where we want to take it:

 ### Near Term
 - 🌏 **Full Bahasa Indonesia support** with a language toggle on the main screen
-- 🗣️ **Gemini Live API integration** — true real-time conversational voice, replacing the record-transcribe-respond loop for dramatically lower latency
+- 🗣️ **Gemini Live API integration** true real-time conversational voice, replacing the record-transcribe-respond loop for dramatically lower latency
-- ☁️ **Google Cloud TTS upgrade** — natural, expressive voices replacing gTTS
+- ☁️ **Google Cloud TTS upgrade** natural, expressive voices replacing gTTS
-- 💊 **Medication reminder scheduler** — set reminders once; receive push notifications daily
+- 💊 **Medication reminder scheduler** set reminders once; receive push notifications daily

 ### Medium Term
-- 👨‍👩‍👧 **Family caregiver portal** — a separate web view for family members to update the knowledge base, review conversation history, and add new contacts remotely
+- 👨‍👩‍👧 **Family caregiver portal** a separate web view for family members to update the knowledge base, review conversation history, and add new contacts remotely
-- 🧠 **Cross-session memory** — remember the user's name, preferences, and recent health notes across all conversations
+- 🧠 **Cross-session memory** remember the user's name, preferences, and recent health notes across all conversations
-- 📊 **Health tracking** — log blood pressure, blood sugar, or weight through voice and visualise trends over time
+- 📊 **Health tracking** log blood pressure, blood sugar, or weight through voice and visualise trends over time
-- 🔐 **End-to-end encryption** — protect all health data in transit and at rest (AES-256 + TLS)
+- 🔐 **End-to-end encryption** protect all health data in transit and at rest (AES-256 + TLS)
-- 🌐 **Deploy to Streamlit Cloud / Cloud Run** — shareable URL for family members to set up for their parents in minutes
+- 🌐 **Deploy to Streamlit Cloud / Cloud Run** shareable URL for family members to set up for their parents in minutes

 ### Long Term
-- 📱 **Dedicated mobile app** (Flutter) — larger touch targets, haptic feedback, offline mode
+- 📱 **Dedicated mobile app** (Flutter) larger touch targets, haptic feedback, offline mode
-- 👁️ **Fall detection** — continuous background monitoring via device camera with automatic family alert
+- 👁️ **Fall detection** continuous background monitoring via device camera with automatic family alert
-- 🏥 **Healthcare integration** — connect to Indonesian public health records (BPJS) for appointment booking and lab results
+- 🏥 **Healthcare integration** connect to Indonesian public health records (BPJS) for appointment booking and lab results
-- 🔈 **Wake word activation** — "Hei ElderAI, tolong…" — no screen tapping needed
+- 🔈 **Wake word activation** "Hei ElderAI, tolong…" no screen tapping needed
-- 📵 **Offline mode** — on-device small language model for areas with poor connectivity
+- 📵 **Offline mode** on-device small language model for areas with poor connectivity
-- 🌍 **Multi-language KB** — auto-detect and respond in the user's regional language (Javanese, Sundanese, Batak, etc.)
+- 🌍 **Multi-language KB** auto-detect and respond in the user's regional language (Javanese, Sundanese, Batak, etc.)

 ---

 ## Team

-Built for **Maju Bareng AI 2025** Final Project — a programme by [Hacktiv8](https://hacktiv8.com) in partnership with Google, bringing AI education and real-world applications to Indonesia.
+Built for **Maju Bareng AI 2025** Final Project, a programme by [Hacktiv8](https://hacktiv8.com) in partnership with Google, bringing AI education and real-world applications to Indonesia.
+Developed by Ahmad Bara Wirayudha.